jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 *******************************

-* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK console.
+* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK system.
 * ROS package ``dvrk_python``
 * Compatible with **all dVRK setups**
 * https://github.com/jhu-dvrk/dvrk_python/tree/devel/scripts

-This scripts will stop the teleoperation components (see :ref:`dVRK console <console>`), move the MTMs at their zero position, move the PSM's shaft rotation to zero and restart the teleoperation.
+This scripts will stop the teleoperation components (see :ref:`dVRK system <system>`), move the MTMs at their zero position, move the PSM's shaft rotation to zero and restart the teleoperation.
 The goal of the script is to "reset" the kinematic for both the MTMs and PSMs.
 This is useful when the arms get into odd poses after a bit of